Ready for a Real Vacation?

 You can't ever take too many photographs, and looking through them after you return will help you to keep feeling the positive effects of your time away.
 Maybe you've discovered a delicious new food or drink while you're away – can you source it at home?

-When You Absolutely Have to Work
+What to Do When You Absolutely Have to Work

 The reality is that, sometimes, it's simply not possible to switch off completely when you're on vacation.
 For senior executives, entrepreneurs and self-employed people, for instance, the business world keeps turning, 24/7.